 Thermal Imaging (Infrared inspection)

 Thermal imaging is a non-invasive, low-cost diagnostic technique that allows us to visually inspect and quantify changes in the surface temperature of electrical equipment.
 It is an effective method of protecting your business’s assets and giving you peace of mind.
-Thermal Imaging is an essential part of every commercial and industrial business’s preventative maintenance plan.
+Thermal Imaging Inspection is an essential part of every commercial and industrial business’s preventative maintenance plan.

 Abnormal heating associated with high resistance or excessive current flow is the main cause of many problems in electrical systems.
 When current flows through an electric circuit, part of the electrical energy is converted into heat energy.
 But if there is an abnormally high resistance in the circuit or abnormally high current flow, high heat is generated which can be potentially damaging.

 Unidentified hazards and equipment faults can lead to equipment failure, loss in electricity supply or electrical fire.
-Insurance companies often recommend that Thermal Imaging is undertaken on an annual basis, and often offer lower premiums to businesses who schedule regular Thermal Imaging tests.
+Insurance companies often recommend that Thermal Imaging (Infrared Inspection) is undertaken on an annual basis, and often offer lower premiums to businesses who schedule regular Thermal Imaging tests.

 Industrial Electrical Preventive Maintenance Gold Coast